 The councils, except for Carterton, Kāpiti Coast, Masterton, and Horowhenua, are partners in Wellington Water Ltd (WWL), a Council Controlled Organisation responsible for the provision of three waters infrastructure.
-WWL provided an assessment in 2021 for three waters infrastructure (provided in Appendix 5.6) which formed part of the 2022 HBA Update.
+WWL provided an assessment in 2021 for three waters infrastructure which formed part of the 2022 HBA Update.